gplepage/vegas/doc/html/_sources/background.rst.txt

 are made smaller in regions where the projection of the integral onto that axis is larger.
-For example, the optimal grid for the four-dimensional Gaussian integral in the previous section looks like:
+For example, the optimal grid for the four-dimensional Gaussian integral in the section on :ref:`basic_integrals` looks like:

 .. image:: eg1a-plt1.*
    :width: 80%